 My personal counter to this is to use these tests as a starting point and then in collaboration with your doctor, tweak the dosage as you see benefits or not.
 When I first began my hormone regimen, I saw my doctor once every three months for a year and was told to call her at the slightest bit of problem.

-During my quest, in order to locate a doctor who had greater knowledge of bioidenticals than my normal ob/gyn, I called the compounding pharmacies and asked who wrote prescriptions for bioidentical hormones.
+During my quest to locate a doctor who had greater knowledge of bioidenticals than my normal ob/gyn, I called the compounding pharmacies and asked who wrote prescriptions for bioidentical hormones.
 I researched each doctor the pharmacist mentioned and chose the one I thought would be the best fit for me.

 One last word, DO NOT buy bioidentical hormones over the internet.
 You must get adequate counseling from a licensed medical doctor or practitioner who will prescribe for you what you both decide you need.
 Your hormones are wonderful, but have a very fragile balance.
 Don’t mess with them without a doctor.

-I have been on bioidenticals (progesterone and testosterone) for about three years.
+At the time of this writing (2012) I have been on bioidenticals (progesterone and testosterone) for about three years.
 They have improved my night sweats, but have not eliminated them.
 My libido has been enhanced, but testosterone oil is not liquid female Viagra.
-I heartily advocate bioidenticals.
+I heartily advocate bioidenticals and balance in your life.

 Hormones (whether bioidentical or synthesized) are not pharmaceutical DeLorean’s.
 Even if they could produce 1.21 gigawatts of hormonal power, you can’t transport back to your 18 year-old self.
 I feel great, but I’ll never be 18 again.
 I just want you to have realistic expectations.